-Most likely piano repairs are necessities in pianos’ lifespan.
+Most likely, piano repairs are necessities in the pianos’ lifespan.
 Even though most pianos last many decades, as with everything else, pianos may have problems that require repairs.

 Furthermore, acoustic and digital pianos will have very different problems.

-For your piano to generate the most outstanding sound possible, you need to tune it once or twice a year.
+For your piano to generate the most outstanding sound possible, you must tune it once or twice a year.

-The storage of a piano is the next item on the list of piano care guidelines.
+Piano storage is the next item on the list of piano care guidelines.
 Pianos are constructed of wood and metal, which may shrink and expand depending on the temperature.